Thobo-Gaboipewe/3-column-preview-card-component-main/README.md

 ### Useful resources

-- [Mozilla Developer Network](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - This website helped me understand some basic semantics of HTML5 and CSS3.

 - [Modern CSS Master the Key Concepts of CSS for Modern Web Development by Joe Attardi] - This book helped me understand some of the underlying principles of using css in a responsive context.